 As changes complete in orders and product amounts, Magento automatically enters reservation compensations.
 You do not need to enter compensations through the Admin or code to update or clear these holds.
 Reservations are only affected by entered reservations to put a hold on a quantity or to clear a hold amount (compensating the reservations).

 Here is how they work:

-- Submitted Order: When an order submits for an amount of products, a reservation enters for that amount.
-For example, ordering 5 backpacks from a US website enters a reservation of -5 for that SKU and stock.
+Submitted Order - When an order submits for an amount of products, a reservation enters for that amount.
+For example, ordering five backpacks from a US website enters a reservation of -5 for that SKU and stock.
 The salable quantity is reduced by 5.

-- Canceled Order: When an order is canceled (all or partial), a compensation reservation enters to clear that amount.
-For example, canceling 3 backpacks enters a +3 reservation for that SKU and stock, clearing the hold.
+Canceled Order - When an order is canceled (all or partial), a compensation reservation enters to clear that amount.
+For example, canceling three backpacks enters a +3 reservation for that SKU and stock, clearing the hold.
 The salable quantity is increased by 3.

 All reservations need to be cleared by compensations when orders complete fulfillment, products cancel, credit memos are issued, etc. If compensations do not clear out reservations, you may have quantities held in stasis, not available for sale and never shipping.

 If you want to review reservations, a series of command line options are available.
 You can only review reservations through a command line interface.
 Using CLI commands may require developer assistance.
 See [Inventory Management CLI Reference][https://devdocs.magento.com/guides/v2.3/inventory/inventory-cli-reference.html].

 If you remove all sources from a product for a stock with pending orders, you may have stuck reservations.